 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Samples will be selected for metallurgical test work where they are considered to be typical in character to the mineable ore zones within the Yanneri Ridge Resource.
+The samples for metallurgical test work were selected from contiguous lengths of core in drillholes BBDD013, BBDD014 BBDD017 and BBDD018 that were considered to be typical in character to the bulk of the ore zones at Yanneri Ridge.
 Whole PQ diamond core was used to maximise the volume of sample.
+The samples were then beneficiated using a rotary drum scrubber.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 A Diamond Drill Rig was used for the metallurgical program with PQ sized core (85mm diameter).
 Drilling was triple tube.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Recoveries are noted at the time of drilling and recorded in the MZM database.
 Triple tubing was used to maximise ore recovery.
 Close to 100% of core was recovered.